greenpau/libwgetaddrinfo/README.md

 ## Building from Source

-The following sequence of commands build the library:
+The following sequence of commands builds the library:

 ```bash
 git clone https://github.com/greenpau/libwgetaddrinfo.git